maia-s/sdl3-sys-rs/sdl3-sys/README.md

 and may have bugs.
 Please submit an issue at github if you have any issues or comments!

+Many types can be initialized to all zero with the `Default` trait for convenience.
+However, many of these aren't valid when passed to SDL without further modification.
+They're intended to be used with `..Default::default()` in initializers.
+The `Default` impl of interface types also sets the version field to the correct value.

 Known issues:
 - Satellite libraries (mixer, image, ttf) aren't available yet
 - There are no tests yet, except for static asserts translated from the